fly-lang/fly/llvm/docs/Passes.rst

 -----------------------------------------------------

-Rewrites switch instructions with a sequence of branches, which allows targets to get away with not implementing the switch instruction until it is convenient.
+Rewrites switch instructions with a sequence of branches, which allows targets to getValue away with not implementing the switch instruction until it is convenient.

 .. _passes-mem2reg: